LeandraOS/Training/README.md

-This repository was created to store programs written in python.
+This repository was created to store programs written in the languages ​​I am learning.